From mycelium to mycotherapy, rigor in the service of effectiveness.

 Our ProjectReady to get started?

-There are plenty of edible mushrooms you can grow at home, but it really depends on where you want to grow them!
+There are many edible mushrooms that you can grow at home, but it really depends on where you want to grow them!

-For beginners, we recommend Oyster Mushroom (indoors or outdoors), Strophaire (outdoor beds) and Shiitake (outdoor logs).
+For beginners, we recommend the Oyster mushroom (indoors or outdoors), the Stropharia, (outdoor beds) and the Shiitake (outdoor logs).

 All are reliable and will increase the likelihood of a successful attempt!

-If you've never grown mushrooms before, we recommend starting with a ready-to-grow kit or bundle that doesn't require any special equipment.
+If you have never grown mushrooms before, we recommend starting with a kit or a ready-to-grow log that requires no special equipment.

-Once you are comfortable, look into mycelia on grains or log dowels .
+Once you are comfortable, look into grain myceliums or log plugs.
 As you become more comfortable, you can upgrade your equipment.

-But it shouldn't require a big investment to get started.
+But it should not require a large investment to get started.

-Indoors, you can grow mushrooms in your basement, your garage, your kitchen, your laundry room ( with a bundle ready to grow , in jars, in bags , in column bags .
-Most mushrooms will have need a little light to grow.
+Inside, you can grow mushrooms in your cellar, your garage, your kitchen, your laundry room (with a ready-to-grow log, in jars, in bags, in column bags.
+Most mushrooms will need a little light to grow.

-Outdoors, you can grow mushrooms on logs , stumps, straw or wood chips.
+Outside, you can grow mushrooms on logs, stumps, straw or wood chips.

-Check out our mushroom growing guides to learn more.
+Check out our guides on mushroom cultivation to learn more.

-The mycelium on pegs is used to inoculate logs.
-Liquid mycelium is used to inoculate sterilized grains, which then becomes mycelium on grains , which is then used to inoculate a substrate based on straw or sawdust to produce mushrooms.
-Mycelium on sawdust is used to inoculate logs or flowerbeds outdoors.
+Grain spawn on plugs is used to inoculate logs.
+Liquid mycelium is used to inoculate sterilized grains, which then becomes grain spawn, which is then used to inoculate a substrate made of straw or wood chips to produce mushrooms.
+Grain spawn on wood chips is used to inoculate logs or outdoor beds.

 On a small scale, you can use a small spray bottle and 1 or 2 sprays per day should be enough.
 It actually depends on the natural humidity of the place.

-On a medium or large scale, we advise you to use a mister.
+On a medium or large scale, we recommend using a mister.

-Mushrooms like moisture, but should not be soaked constantly.
+Mushrooms like humidity, but should not be kept constantly soaked.

-It is best to harvest mushrooms before they are ripe, that is, before they sporulate.
-After this stage, they are generally more fibrous and keep for a much shorter time.
+It is preferable to harvest mushrooms before they mature, that is, before they sporulate.
+After this stage, they are generally more fibrous and keep much less long.

-This is learned and it varies for each species of course.
-You will generally see that the growth of the hats will begin to slow down.
-The color of the hats will begin to lighten.
+This is learned and varies for each species, of course.
+You will generally see that the growth of the caps will start to slow down.
+The color of the caps will begin to lighten.

-For oyster mushrooms, the edges of the caps will start to brown slightly and rise up.
-So don't wait any longer to harvest.
+For oyster mushrooms, the edges of the caps will start to slightly brown and curl up.
+Don't wait any longer to harvest then.